bridgecrew-perf4/terraform-session-1/session_2/README.md

 ```
 your output should look like this:
  ```
 Terraform v0.14.9
  ```
 And you are all set!

-  After that we created a directory session_2, where we created our first configuration file ```main.tf``` (all terraform files have .tf extension) which has an EC2 resource, to provision that instance with ```Terraform server``` we have to give credentials such as ```access-key``` and ```secret-key```, but instead we created an EC2 role and attached it to it and we are good to go.
-When provision resources with terraform we also have to create ```providres.tf``` file that's how terraform knows which provider we are using and which cloud provider we want to provision our resource.
+After that we created a directory session_2, where we created our first configuration file ```main.tf``` (allterraform files have .tf extension) which has an EC2 resource, to provision that instance with ```Terraformserver``` we have to give credentials such as ```access-key``` and ```secret-key```, but instead we createdan EC2 role and attached it to it and we are good to go.
+When provision resources with terraform we also haveto create ```providres.tf``` file that's how terraform knows which provider we are using and which cloudprovider we want to provision our resource.

 ## Notes